-School psychologists can play key role in reducing obesity, raising scoresNovember 8th, 2012 in Psychology & Psychiatry /
+School psychologists can play key role in reducing obesity, raising scoresNovember 8th, 2012 by Cindy Wolfe Boynton in Psychology & Psychiatry /

 Scott McCarthy stands with a poster outlining his research.
 Credit: Neag School of Education photo